 Hold the First Meeting of the Board of Directors

 After incorporating, the board of directors must hold an organizational meeting at the call of a majority of the directors to complete the organization of the corporation by appointing officers, adopting bylaws and carrying on any other business brought before the meeting.
 This organizational meeting must be documented by corporate minutes signed by all the directors.

 WARNING: Arizona Revised Statutes Section 10-3205 requires all newly formed Arizona nonprofits hold an organizational of the initial members of the board of directors.
 Make sure your new Arizona nonprofit corp. documents this meeting with minutes or with an Action by Unanimous Consent signed by all of the directors.

+This requirement applies only to nonprofit corporations that intend to become tax exempt 501(c)(3) charities.
 The IRS recommends that all tax-exempt organizations also adopt a Conflicts of Interest Policy, a Whistle Blower Policy, a Document Retention & Destruction Policy, a Gift Acceptance Policy, a Travel & Expense Reimbursement Policy, a Compensation Policy and a Joint Venture Policy.
 When we are hired to form an Arizona nonprofit corporation, we prepare all seven of these policies.

 The following text are actual questions asked in Part VI of the 2011 IRS Form 990, the corporation’s annual Return of Organization Exempt for Income Tax: